Path to function: Preferences > Attribute release

 Where the schema editor can define additional attributes that are available for release, it is the attribute release section that decides which attributes are released to service providers.

-This preferences page lets domain administrators set up two types of release policy:
+This preferences page lets domain administrators set up two types of release policy and an entity category:

-The global policy at the top of the list specifies which attributes are always released to any service provider.
+The default policy at the top of the list specifies which attributes are always released to a service provider when no other policy applies to them.
 This is often enough by itself to satisfy the needs of most federated resources.
-You should not remove any of the default attributes from this policy.
+You should not usually remove any of the default attributes from this policy.

 Resource specific policies

-Clicking the add button at the top of the page allows you to select a resource and then set a policy that releases additional attributes to that resource - for example if a specific resource required an email address or other identifier.
+Clicking the add button at the top of the page allows you to select a resource and then set a policy that overrides the default policy for that resource - for example if a specific resource required an email address or other identifier.

 To add a resource, click the add button and start typing its name - the system will provide a short list to choose from that will get shorter as you continue to type.
-Once selected the resource will appear in edit mode in the list below the global policy; it will appear in its alphabetical position so you may have to scroll down.
+Once selected the resource will appear in edit mode in the list below the default policy.

-The attributes released in a resource policy are in addition to those released by the global policy - they cannot restrict an attribute released via the global policy.
+The attributes released in a resource policy are instead of those released by the default policy - you will need to specify all the attributes that resource expects.

 How to edit policies